 - Johanna Konta to beat Karolina Pliskova at 6/4 = 2.5

-You then simply multiply them together to calculate your total return:
+You then simply multiply them together to calculate your total return from the bookmaker:

 - 1.5 x 1.67 x 2.1 x 2.5 = 13.15.

-The best advice is to stick to what you know.
-Focus on a few key sports or competitions that you are familiar with and resist the temptation to bolster your acca with weird and wonderful selections on teams you have never seen play.
+The best advice for landing an acca win is to stick to what you know.
+Focus on a few key sports or competitions that you are familiar with and resist the temptation to bolster your bet with weird and wonderful selections on teams you have never seen play.
+Also avoid being tempted by an unfamiliar betting market that you're not comfortable with.
 Before you place a bet, accumulator tips such as these might help: